coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

       The string string must be a notation or the main symbol of a notation which is then interpreted in the scope bound to the delimiting key :token:`ident` (see Section :ref:`LocalInterpretationRulesForNotations`).

+   .. term_pattern and term_pattern_string look like distinct nonterminals; they are merely @strings

    .. cmdv:: Search @term_pattern